Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Methodology

 \section{Methodology}

-In this section, we will first make an analysis of difficulties for RL on RTS games.
-Then we give the definition of the thought-game.
-After that, we give the principle of how to build a thought-game.
-Finally, the training procedure based on thought-game are presented.
+Firstly, we present a discussion and a prototype to illustrate our intuition for our method.
+Secondly, we give the components of the full method.
+Finally, we introduce the overall method and implementation details.

-\subsection{Analysis of RTS Games}
+\subsection{Analysis of RTS games}

-We first discuss why real-time strategy games, especially SC2, are difficult for reinforcement learning.
-The previous works~\cite{ontanon2013survey,vinyals2017sc2} pointed out that this is caused by four reasons: huge state space, large action space, a long game horizon, and imperfect information.
-It can be seen that RTS games are much more complicated than Go.
-RL has also been successful in Atari games, but the Atari games are too simple.
-Applying the successful algorithm~\cite{mnih2015human} on Atari games directly to RTS games may face many difficulties.
-Some above problems may be alleviated.
-Previous works~\cite{pang2019sc2,Sun2018tsbot,tang2018sc2,zambaldi2018relational} use certain techniques to make these problems simplified.
-However, RL algorithms are still difficult to train in these games.
-What is the real reason?
+We first discuss why RTS games, especially SC2, are difficult for RL.
+The previous works~\cite{ontanon2013survey,vinyals2017sc2} pointed out that this is caused by four reasons: huge state space, large action space, a long time horizon, and imperfect information.
+However, these problems may be alleviated like in~\cite{pang2019sc2,Sun2018tsbot,tang2018sc2} by HRL and the design of macro-actions.
+In this paper, we argue that the reasons may also include three more ones.
+The first is that SC2 may not be considered an MDP if historical observations are not used as states, e.g. if we don't store the information about the opponents as the historicals.